learn-co-students/CSS-Styling-re-coded-yemen-2018/README.md

 ## Overview

 In this code along exercise we will be adding style to our pages using external CSS.
-Instead of working in your previous exceptional-realty folder you will instead fork and clone this lab and follow along in that folder instead.

 ## Steps